wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-remote-desktop.md

 This guidance will give you the answer!
 It will help you to install and config xrdp on your Windows Azure Linux VM, and you are able to connect it with Remote Desktop from a Windows machine.
 We will use Linux VM running Ubuntu or OpenSUSE as the example in this guidance.

 Xrdp is an open source RDP server, which allows you to connect your Linux server with Remote Desktop from a Windows machine.
 It performs much nicer than VNC (Virtual Network Computing).
-VNC has this streak of âJPEGâ quality and slow behavior, whereas RDP is fast and crystal clear.
+VNC has this streak of "JPEG" quality and slow behavior, whereas RDP is fast and crystal clear.

 > [AZURE.NOTE] You must already have an Windows Azure VM running Linux.
 To create and set up a Linux VM, see the [Azure Linux VM tutorial](/documentation/articles/virtual-machines-linux-tutorial).